cloudinary/product-customization-sample-app/react-mew-sample/README.md

 3. Set the preset to `unsigned`.

-4. Navigate to config/cloudConfig.js and paste your cloudName and Upload Preset name.
+4. Navigate to config/cloudConfig.js and paste your cloud name and upload preset name.

 **Server environment variable Setup**